 “Our fighting technique is named after my sifu in his honour to preserve his legacy for future generations, as accurately as possible,” explained Peterson, who is also a published author (Look Beyond the Pointing Finger: the Combat Philosophy of Wong Shun Leung, 2001; and WSL Ving Tsun Kuen Hok: An Overview in the Form of Essays, 2016), regular columnist for ‘Wing Chun Illustrated’ magazine and producer of instructional DVDs.
 He has also just completed two full-length documentaries, in collaboration with Canadian author, filmmaker and Bruce Lee historian, John Little.

 Living in Malaysia for five years now, it still amuses Peterson to see the shock on the faces of his new students when they initially discovered that they would be instructed by a gwailo sifu.
 It amuses him even further when they get more surprised to hear him speak in Mandarin or Cantonese, which Peterson is relatively fluent in.

 “All in all, Malaysia and her people have been very good to me and I am very happy to live here.
 I do my very best to give something positive back to society through my kung fu,” said Peterson, who was instrumental in organising the very first worldwide gathering of teachers and practitioners of ‘WSLVT’ (1st Annual WSL Ving Tsun Kuen Hok Worldwide Fellowship Gathering) in Seremban in October 2012.
 The event attracted more than a hundred participants from some twenty countries.

-Note: An edited version of this article [Kung fu master proud to call Malaysia home] was published on 22nd October, 2016 in the now-defunct The Malay Mail.
+Note: An edited version of this article [Kung fu master proud to call Malaysia home] was published on 22nd October, 2016 in The Malay Mail.